IGalat/tapper/docs/dev/plans.md

 Potential ideas:

-- skip - DONE(Only keyboard).
+- DONE(Only keyboard).
 Linux impl
-- skip - Make sure it catches signals before other programs on OS
+- Make sure it catches signals before other programs on OS
 - Action queue, maybe with time limit when put? i.e. I press "ab" quickly, both are hotkeys, and if "a" is still going on the last millisecond, "b" can trigger afterwards.
 Whole can of worms though.
+- trigger conditions: have IDE autocomplete

 ## Limitations of the current design